ExchangeBC/concierge/src/front-end/static/markdown/terms_and_conditions.md

   - **b)** through the Concierge Web App, Registered Buyers will be able to view and search the profiles of other Registered Buyers;

-  - **c)** the profiles of Registered Buyers or other Registered Vendors will not be visible to Registered Vendors;
+  - **c)** the profiles of Registered Buyers or other Registered Vendors will not be visible to Registered Vendors; and

   - **d)** the Procurement Concierge Program may use Registered User profiles for reporting purposes, including tracking metrics on how Registered Buyers and Registered Vendors use the Procurement Concierge Program in order to determine its success.